 I’ve now set up a second Windows box.
 I was in a hurry and didn’t take notes, but from memory here are some of the specific tweaks I made in addition to installing normal application software.

 - Install ditto as a clipboard manager.
-Set a password and deny it network access.
+On the Friends tab, set a password and deny it network access.

 - Install launchy as a program launcher and install the Windows 8 light skin